MasterMorty/trailsense/app/README.md

 - The frontend is a Nuxt app and the backend API runs with Nitro inside the same project.
 This makes local development simple, run the dev server and both frontend and API routes are available.
 - Keep the documentation short and check the `server/api` files for details if you need exact request/response formats.

+## Cloudflare Pages + D1

+- The app is deployed as a Cloudflare Pages project; Nitro builds run inside the Pages Functions runtime.
+- `wrangler.toml` binds the D1 database as `DB`, which is the same binding the app expects in production and during local development.
+- When configuring Pages, add the D1 binding and any required environment variables, then use `npm run build` for the deployment step; the generated `db/seeds/demo.sql` plus the D1 commands above handle populating data in each environment.

 ## See also